 Based on the inactions and obfuscations and foot-dragging in the U.S. Congress on the oil-spill and mass-shooting matters, it does not look good for getting any support from Congress.
-In fact, their approach seems to be to pass laws that outlaw getting anything done that goes against the wishes of big industries --- oil, weapons, sugar.
+In fact, their approach seems to be to pass laws that outlaw getting anything done that goes against the wishes of big industries --- oil, guns, sugarS.

 I am cautiously optimistic that by the year 2050, the U.S. medical profession will look back on the period from 1950 to 2010 as being a period of 'black medicine' --- or 'voodoo medicine' --- or 'dark-side medicine' --- with regard to views on the effects of added-refined-sugarS.

-Other groups of proposed medical experiments will be added here over time.
+Other groups of proposed medical experiments may be added here over time.

 To return to a previously visited web page location, click on the

 Back button of your web browser, a sufficient number of times.